• Skip to primary navigation

 • In our test kitchen, the ingredients for each dish we’re going to try are meticulously weighed or measured and set out before we begin.
 We are not going to suggest you put everything into little bowls.
 But it helps to make sure you’ve got everything to hand before you start.
 This cuts down on panicked mid-recipe trawls through the cupboards for that essential ingredient and helps your prep to be as smooth and enjoyable as possible.

-• Why not try eating banquet style?
+• Why not try eating family-style?
 It is sociable, much less faff than plating up individual meals.
 Bringing a big dish from oven to table is a lovely, welcoming gesture that also reduces the hassle for you when it comes to presentation and allows your guests to get involved and start chatting.

 • If you have a guest with an allergy, intolerance or special diet, it’s thoughtful to make the main dish something they can eat and then provide extra garnishes for those who aren’t restricted.